Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Write a program that keeps track of every won battle against an enemy.</br>
 You will receive initial energy.
-Afterward, you will start receiving the distance you need to reach an enemy until the "End of battle" command is given, or you run out of energy.</br>
+Afterward, you will start receiving the distance you need treach an enemy until the "End of battle" command is given, or you run out of energy.</br>
-The energy you need for reaching an enemy is equal to the distance you receive.</br>
+The energy you need for reaching an enemy is equal tthe distance you receive.</br>
 Each time you reach an enemy, you win a battle, and your energy is reduced. </br>
-Otherwise, if you don't have enough energy to reach an enemy, end the program and print:</br>
+Otherwise, if you don't have enough energy treach an enemy, end the program and print:</br>
 "Not enough energy!
 Game ends with {count} won battles and {energy} energy".</br>
 Every third won battle increases your energy with the value of your current count of won battles.</br>
 Upon receiving the "End of battle" command, print the count of won battles in the following format:</br>